ahlem-phantom/poker-hands-euler-problem-54/README.md

 *Tab.3:* Poker hand ranks.

 ### How the solution works
 The solution employs an **object-oriented programming** approach to simulate a poker game and **determine the winner of each hand**.
-At the core of my design are two main classes: the ` Card ` class and the ` Hand ` class.
+At the core of my design are two main classes: the `Card` class and the `Hand `class.
 The Card class encapsulates the properties of individual cards, such as suit and number, providing a blueprint for creating and managing card objects.
-On the other hand, the Hand class represents an list of cards, offering functionalities to add or remove cards, evaluate hand ranks, and compare hands for determining winners.
+On the other hand, the Hand class represents a list of cards, offering functionalities to add or remove cards, evaluate hand ranks, and compare hands to determine winners.
 At a high level, the program parses input hands represented as strings, evaluates the rank of each hand, and determines the winner based on the ranks and card values.
 It employs various methods to analyze hands, such as checking for pairs, flushes, straights, and high cards.
 Moreover, this solution takes into account scenarios where ties occur (hands of equal strength).
 The `getHandRank` method assesses the rank of each hand, allowing for comparisons to determine the winner.

 <div align="center">
 <h1>